arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltopdf.txt

  * "title" the name of the section.
  * "page" the page number the section occurs on.
  * "link" a URL that links to the section.
- * "backLink" the name of the anchor the the section will link back to.
+ * "backLink" the name of the anchor the section will link back to.

   The remaining TOC options only affect the default style sheet so they will not work when specifying a custom style sheet.

 Contact:
   If you experience bugs or want to request new features please visit
   <https://github.com/wkhtmltopdf/wkhtmltopdf/issues>

+//